STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - A nice cup of coffee
 - Driving on an empty road
 - Spending time with my family and friends
+- Silence

-# Things I'm good at
+# Things I think I'm good at
 - Planning w/ uncertainty
 - Time management